nnienaber2/conduct/user-agreement.md

 To the extent this agreement is not enforceable by applicable law, you grant Era of Health the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.

-## E. Organizations (****NEEDS TO BE RE-WRITTEN****)
+## E. Organizations
 **Short version**
-*You may have access to an organization.
+You may create an organization account.
 We treat the content of an organization as confidential, and we only access it for support reasons, with your consent, or if required to for security reasons.*

 ### 1. Control of Organizations.
 Organizations allow the User to control access to Content.